Frank Wittmann: Career

 Born in Weil am Rhein, Wittmann played his youth football with local team SV Weil.
 At the age of 15 he was scouted by neighbouring FC Basel, who were eventually successful in signing the youth player.

 Wittmann advanced to Basel's first team for their 1990–91 season under head-coach Ernst-August Künnecke.
 After playing in three test games Wittmann played his domestic league debut for his club in the Nationalliga B away game on 5 September 1990 as Basel played a goalless draw against FC Glarus.
 He scored his first goal for his club in the away game on 8 December.
 It was the first goal of the match as Basel drew 1–1 with Chur.

 To obtain more playing time, Wittmann was loaned to FC Baden, with head-coach Raimondo Ponte, who also played in the second tier of Swiss football.
 During the second half of the 1991–92 season he broke into the team played as regular.
 With Baden he played a total of 14 league matches scoring two goals.
 These were scored in the away match on 25 April 1992, but the team could only manage a 2–2 draw with ES Malley.
 Following his time with Baden he returned to Basel but his match appearances were mainly in their reserve team.

-During Basel's 1993–94 season, under head-coach Claude Andrey, his team mates were the likes of Swiss international goalkeeper Stefan Huber, defenders Massimo Ceccaroni, Marco Walker and Samir Tabakovic, the midfielders Mario Cantaluppi, Martin Jeitziner, Admir Smajić and Ørjan Berg and the Swiss international striker Dario Zuffi.
+During Basel's 1993–94 season, under head-coach Claude Andrey, his teammates were the likes of Swiss international goalkeeper Stefan Huber, defenders Massimo Ceccaroni, Marco Walker and Samir Tabakovic, the midfielders Mario Cantaluppi, Martin Jeitziner, Admir Smajić and Ørjan Berg and the Swiss international striker Dario Zuffi.
 Together they won the promotion/relegation group and as Nationalliga B champions thus won promotion to the top flight of Swiss football, after six seasons in the second tier.
 Between the years 1990 and 1994 Wittmann played a total of eight games for Basel's first team scoring that one aforementioned goal.
 Three of these games were in the Nationalliga A and the others were friendly games.

 Following his time with Basel, Wittmann moved on to play for amateur club Old Boys.
 He continued with a remarkable continuation in the 1st and 2nd Inter leagues with clubs such as FC Riehen, FC Nordstern Basel or FC Liestal.
 During this time he was usually the club's top scorer, driver and undisputed leader on the pitch.